 Two contributing components to the TCP are located within the Study Area, one of which is considered NRHP-eligible under Criterion A. The first site is of unknown age and function, but its position on the landscape is unique and possibly associated with traditional religious and ceremonial activities associated with the South Mountains.
 The second site is situated within the South Mountains TCP.
-These sites continue to function in the living Akimel O'odham and Pee Posh communities and often serve as spiritual places (Tribal Historic Preservation Officer [THPO] response [not concurrence] regarding NRHP-eligibility of the South Mountains as a TCP and its contributing components was received on August 17, 2011; consultation is
+These sites continue to function in the living Akimel O'odham and Pee Posh communities and often serve as spiritual places (Tribal Historic Preservation Officer [THPO] response [not concurrence] regarding NRHP-eligibility of the South Mountains as a TCP and its contributing components was received on August 17, 2011; consultation is ongoing).

 The E1 Alternative would result in direct use of the TCP.
 Approximately 3 miles of freeway alignment would pass through the mountains and would affect the southern and southwestern portions of the TCP.
-The E1 Alternative was designed to avoid a site that is a contributing element to the South Mountains TCP, resulting in no direct use of this TCP element.
+The E1 Alternative was designed to avoid the first site that is a contributing element to the South Mountains TCP, resulting in no direct use of this TCP element.
 A R/W fence would limit access to the site by freeway users, but Community members would continue to gain access to the site as they currently do.
-Freeway construction along the E1 Alternative would completely remove the other site from the landscape.
+The second site, which is NRHP-eligible under Criterion A as a contributing component to the South Mountains TCP and individually eligible under Criterion D as an archaeological site, would be removed from the landscape by the construction of the proposed freeway.
+Adverse effects to the site would be mitigated according to the treatment plan that the Community THPO concurred with on June 23, 2010 (see page 4-153).